ViktorKob/portfolio/README.md

 ### Prioritization

 In general, my focus is on reducing wasted development time and getting features to market as soon as possible, both for the added value and to gain feedback early.
+I try to observe the following:

 - Never get sucked down into the details, time spend working on one component is time not spend working on everything else
 - Make it work at all before trying to make it nice